Understanding global development (DD870)

 What is an excluded combination?

-An excluded combination means that some pairs of groups of courses cannot be counted as modules towards the same qualification because their content overlaps.
-If you’re thinking of taking a course in a similar area to one you have already completed as a module of a qualification, you need to find out if they are an excluded combination.
+An excluded combination means some pairs or groups of modules cannot be counted towards the same qualification because their content overlaps.
+If you’re considering taking a module in a similar area to one you have already completed as a part of a qualification, you need to find out if they are an excluded combination.

 What impact will this have on my study plans?

-If you are studying towards a particular qualification and you have already completed a course that is an excluded combination with DD870 Understanding global development then you would not be able to count both of these towards the qualification.
+If you are studying towards a particular qualification and have already completed a module that is an excluded combination with Understanding global development (DD870) then you would not be able to count both of these towards the qualification.
 However, you might still wish to study excluded combinations even though you cannot count both towards the same qualification.
-For example, if you are returning after a study break you may want to study a new version of a similar course that you have previously completed.
+For example, if you are returning after a study break you may want to study a new version of a similar module that you have previously completed then this would need to be studied on a standalone basis.

 If you have eligible previous study from elsewhere, you can apply for credit transfer.
-If you are awarded credit transfer, your Notification of Credit Transfer Award will list any OU courses which you are prohibited from studying because of significant overlap with your previous study.
+If you are awarded credit transfer, your credit transfer award will be displayed on your StudentHome page with a list of any OU modules you are prohibited from studying because of an overlap with your previous study.

 Where can I go for further information?

-If you require any further information or advice about excluded combinations please speak to an adviser.
+Please speak to an adviser if you require further information or advice about excluded combinations.